 What physical attributes does an elite rower have?

 Rowing is one of the most physically tiring activities out there in the world of endurance sports.
 Athletes need to show a rare balance between elite level aerobic and anaerobic energy systems.
 Rowing requires strength, strength endurance, stamina and power.
-To compete at the highest levels rowers must have all of these abilities and have the tactical awareness of how to use them.

 When we look at pictures of the Olympic Champions, there is a clear body type.
 Tall, long limbs and tall height when sat down.
 Mukulic, in one his studies on elite Croatian Champion rowers found the average height to be approximately 194cm, weight 97kg and arm span 200cm.
 He found that the taller the athlete was the greater the potential that they would succeed.
-Mukulic stated that height often lead to great efficiency and speed over the water.

 Physical Fitness